 The PKHER is open for public research and commercial enquiries.
 Public research enquires are free of charge.
 The PKHER Access to Information and Charging Policy gives detail of how to make an enquiry.
 PKHER geographical information (GI) is available for viewing on Pastmap.

 Whether you are a home owner, a landlord or a construction professional, if you're looking for guidance on building conservation best practice then Historic Environment Scotland offers a wide range of helpful documents catered to different levels and requirements.
 The short guides include topics such as sash and case windows; guttering; slate roofs; masonry and mortars; insulation and damp.
 The INFORM guides are a highly accessible series of entry level publications full of helpful information.
 The Short Guides series provide more in-depth guidance and the Technical Advice Notes are even more detailed and orientated towards professionals.
 Expert building advice articles on building components, building materials, and common problems are available on the Historic Environment Scotland 'Engine Shed' website.

-If you have planning permission with an archaeological condition attached or a pre-application enquiry, please contact the Heritage Officer.
+If you have planning permission with an archaeological condition attached or a pre-application enquiry, please contact the Historic Environment Manager.

 We welcome commercial enquiries from land managers and foresters regarding management options for heritage assets or for an extract of records from the HER – please see the PKHER Access to Information and Charging Policy for our rates, terms and conditions.